-Our results highlighted the extent of variation within the main chemotype classes (i.e. between the individual chemotypes).
-For example we found higher growth rates of aphid colonies on chemotype 2.1 but not on chemotype 2.2.
-Therefore, it is not just the main compounds differentiating the plants, but also the minor compounds, or the terpenoid pattern, which affected the associated ecological community (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
+Our results highlighted the extent of variation within the main chemotype classes (i.e., between the individual chemotypes).
+For example, we found higher growth rates of aphid colonies on chemotype 2.1 but not on chemotype 2.2.
+Therefore, it is not just the main compounds differentiating the plants, but also the minor compounds, or the terpenoid pattern, which affected the associated ecological community (Clancy et al., 2016).
 We also found inconsistencies in the preferences of ants and predators for aphid colonies on individual plant chemotypes within their respective chemotype class.
-Differences in aphid, ant and predator responses between individual tansy plants (beyond chemotype class) could also be caused by additional differences for example in phenotype (e.g. trichome density; Johnson, 2008) or metabolomic diversity of non-volatile compounds (Kleine & Müller, 2011, Clancy et al. resubmitted).
-However, it is known that the tansy chemotype is genetically determined and associated with genetic variation and a number of morphological traits (e.g. shoot height, number of flower heads, corymb height or flowering time) (Keskitalo, Pehu & Simon, 2001).
+Differences in aphid, ant and predator responses between individual tansy plants (beyond chemotype class) could also be caused by additional differences, for example, in phenotype (e.g., trichome density; Johnson, 2008) or metabolomic diversity of nonvolatile compounds (Clancy et al. 2018; Kleine & Muller, 2011).
+However, it is known that the tansy chemotype is genetically determined and associated with genetic variation and a number of morphological traits (e.g., shoot height, number of flower heads, corymb height or flowering time) (Keskitalo et al., 2001).

-CONCLUSION
+5 | CONCLUSION

-By disentangling multiple factors under a controlled manipulated experimental design, we were able to quantify effects of plant chemotype (bottom-up), mutualistic ants and predators (top-down) on aphid population dynamics (Fig. 4).
+By disentangling multiple factors under a controlled manipulated experimental design, we were able to quantify effects of plant chemotype (bottom-up), mutualistic ants and predators (top-down) on aphid population dynamics (Figure 4).
 We showed that, while direct effects between pairs of species had the strongest effect on structuring the community, effects of plant chemotype could also act indirectly on aphid populations through a chain of direct interactions via the higher trophic levels.
 This work confirms results from field studies, highlighting the ecological and evolutionary consequences of plant chemical variation for natural communities.
-Such variation can lead to structuring of communities at the plant level, with each plant variant (here, chemotype) having its own specific effect on the interacting herbivore, mutualist and predator populations, i.e. individual plant-specific community dynamics.
-In a natural population of a patchily-distributed host plant, individual variation such as chemical profile differences between plants can create a heterogeneous habitat for associated herbivores even within a single field site.
+Such variation can lead to structuring of communities at the plant level, with each plant variant (here, chemotype) having its own specific effect on the interacting herbivore, mutualist and predator populations, that is, individual plant-specific community dynamics.
+In a natural population of a patchily distributed host plant, individual variation such as chemical profile differences between plants can create a heterogeneous habitat for associated herbivores even within a single field site.
 Where this occurs, the community of herbivores and their associated mutualists and natural enemies may vary at the level of a single plant.
 This could lead to metacommunity dynamics at smaller scales than is often considered in current literature (often regional scales are used).
-We suggest that effects of within-species plant variation should be incorporated into studies of metacommunity dynamics, especially when the system is focused on sessile plant-specialist herbivores.
+We suggest that effects of within-species plant variation should be incorporated into studies of metacommunity dynamics, especially when the system is focused on sessile plantspecialist herbivores.